tommyod/10_optimization_problems/README.md

 # 10_optimization_problems
-Slides and source code for presentation.
+Slides and source code (LaTeX and Python) for a presentation.

+### Speed dates with optimization problems - 10 problems in 10 minutes

+- Efficient algorithm exist for many problems.
+- Implementations of these algorithms are also available.
+- The remaining difficulty is often having enough prior knowledge to recognize a problem.

 ## Software used